Planck 2013 results. I. Overview of products and scientific results

-Because the sky properties vary so widely from low to high frequencies, the PCCS contains more than one estimate of the flux density of each source.
+Because the properties of the sky vary so widely from low to high frequencies, the PCCS contains more than one estimate of the flux density of each source.
 The choice of the most accurate measure to use depends on frequency and foreground surface brightness as well as the solid angle subtended by the source: these choices are discussed in detail in \citet{planck2013-p05}.

-The PCCS has been subject to {\it external} and {\it internal} validation: \begin{enumerate} \item At the three lowest (LFI) frequencies of \Planck\, it is possible to validate most source identifications, completeness, reliability, positional accuracy and in some cases flux density accuracy using external data sets, particularly large-area radio surveys.
-This ``external validation" was undertaken using the following catalogues and surveys: (1) full sky surveys and catalogues: the Early version of the \Planck\ catalogue (ERCSC; \citet{planck2011-6.2}) and the NEWPS catalogue, based on {\it WMAP} results \citep{2009MNRAS.392..733M}; (2) in the southern hemisphere the AT20G survey at 20\,GHz \citep{2010MNRAS.402.2403M}; (3) in the northern hemisphere, where no large-area, high-frequency survey covering the frequency range of AT20G is available, we used CRATES \citep{2007ApJS..171...61H}.
+The PCCS has been subject to both external and internal validation.
+At the three lowest frequencies, it is possible to validate most source identifications, completeness, reliability, positional accuracy and in some cases flux-density accuracy using external data sets, particularly large-area radio surveys.
+Such ``external validation" was undertaken using the following catalogues and surveys: 1)~the full sky NEWPS catalogue, based on \WMAP\ results \citep{LopezCaniego2007,2009MNRAS.392..733M}; 2)~the southern hemisphere AT20G catalogue at 20\,GHz \citep{2010MNRAS.402.2403M}; and 3)~the northern hemisphere (where no large-area, high-frequency survey covering the frequency range of AT20G is available) CRATES catalogue \citep{2007ApJS..171...61H}.
 These catalogues have similar frequency coverage and source density as the PCCS.